An AmeriCorps program connecting service members and under-resourced communities throughout Washington state

 Email WSC Data Analyst Robert Brader or call (360)-890-3524

-Washington Reading Corps serves both early learners and students in grades K-4.
-Select the performance measure instructions for your student population for an overview of performance measurement and data reporting expectations.
+Click the links below for performance measurement instructions and data reporting expectations.
 See the categories below for more detailed information on specific reporting topics.

 Questions?